aio-libs/aiozmq/docs/rpc.rst

 :term:`ZeroMQ` transports an :term:`End User <enduser>` usually needs for some high-level API.

-Thus we have the :mod:`aiozmq.rpc` for Remote Procedure Calls.
+Thus we have the *aiozmq.rpc* module for Remote Procedure Calls.

-The main goal of the module is to provide *easy-to-use interface* for calling some method from remote process, which may be started on other host.
+The main goal of the module is to provide *easy-to-use interface* for calling some method from remote process (that processes may be have runned on other host).

 :term:`ZeroMQ` itself gives handy sockets but says nothing about RPC.

-In other hand this module provides human API but is not compatible with other implementations.
+In other hand this module provides *human* API but it is not compatible with *other implementations*.

-If you need to support some RPC protocol over ZeroMQ layer please feel free to build your own implementation on top of :ref:`low level primitives <aiozmq-low-level>`.
+If you need to support some RPC protocol over :term:`ZeroMQ` layer please feel free to build your own implementation on top of :ref:`low level primitives <aiozmq-low-level>`.

 This module uses :term:`ZeroMQ` *DEALER*/*ROUTER* sockets and custom communication protocol (which uses :term:`msgpack` by the way).